 Women who have diabetes before they get pregnant have special health concerns.
 In addition to the new demands that a pregnancy will put on your body, it will also affect your blood sugar levels and diabetes medications.

 If you're thinking about having a baby, take steps to lessen the risks for both you and your child.

-A pre-conception counseling appointment will help you be physically and emotionally prepared for pregnancy.
+A counseling appointment about 3 to 6 months before you plan to conceive will help you be physically and emotionally prepared for pregnancy.